uchicago-mscapp-projects/Ghost-Hunter/README.md

     ```poetry install ```
 and then
     ```poetry shell```
-to ensure that all your pacakages are installed and your virtual environment is working.
+to ensure that all your packages are installed and your virtual environment is working.

-3) In order to create view a unique link where our visualizations are hosted navigate to the root of your repository where "gh should be the only folder.
+3) In order to create and view a unique link where our visualizations are hosted navigate to the root of your the repository where "gh should be the only folder.
 Then run:
 ```python -m gh```
 If you haven't activated your poetry shell you might need to run:
 ```poetry python -m gh```.